Confirm Your Enrollment

 Middlebury is more than a place to earn a college degree.
-We’re a thriving residential community of intentional, diverse, and curious learners who are committed to inclusivity, ethics, and authenticity.
+We’re a thriving residential community of intentional, diverse, and curious learners who are committed to inclusivity, ethics, and authenticity, and who believe in the importance of making connections.

 As a first-year student, you’ll most likely live in one of our first-year residence halls: Stewart, Hepburn, Allen, Coffrin, or Battell.